Start date: September 2024

 Duration: 12 months full-time, or 24 months part-time

-The MSc Entrepreneurship is designed for students who intend to start and run high impact, innovative businesses.
+The MSc Entrepreneurship at UCL School of Management is designed for students who intend to start and run high impact, ‘for-profit’ innovative businesses.

 Right from the start of the programme, you will learn the skills and gain the tools to start an innovative, high impact, new business.

-From the first few weeks, you will be interviewing prospective customers, learning how to do ‘rapid prototyping’, using the tools of ‘lean’ entrepreneurship, and pitching new ideas.
+From the first few weeks, you will be interviewing prospective customers, and subsequently learn how to do ‘rapid prototyping’, using the tools of ‘lean’ entrepreneurship, and pitching new ideas.
 Using UCL’s networks and reputation as a starting point to access London’s thriving entrepreneurship scene, you will find or develop a founding team and learn how to raise investor finance, or ‘bootstrap’ your business.
+This programme is about creating ‘for-profit’ enterprises which are committed to the principles of sustainable capitalism.

-This course was the first of its kind in Europe, for its single-minded focus on giving you the knowledge, skills, and network to start up a business successfully.
+This programme was the first of its kind in Europe, for its single-minded focus on giving you the knowledge, skills, and network to start-up a business successfully.
 We pride ourselves on our rate of successful start-up creation, and every year work to launch more successful start-ups.

-On this course, you will find yourself among like-minded students who will be your allies during your studies – and in some cases, the co-founders with whom you will establish your future business.
+On this programme, you will find yourself among like-minded students who will be your allies during your studies – and in some cases, the co-founders with whom you will establish your future business.
+A selection of start-ups from the programme can be found in our Hall of Fame website.

 In summary, this course is suitable for anyone who: